vdbrink/vdbrink.github.io/projects/packages-mailbox-allux-600.md

 The advantage of MQTT is that multiple applications can send and received messages on a topic.
 A topic is some kind of channel.
-The messages are in standard json format.
+The messages are in standard JSON format.
 So in my case Node-RED updates the status of topic `homeassistant/packagebox` and Home Assistant also listen to it and use it for its own automations and dashboard.
 Check online tutorials for all ins and outs about MQTT.